 Shares Subject to the Stock Incentive Plan.
 The maximum number of shares of the Company's Common Stock that shall be available for awards granted under the Stock Incentive Plan (including any stock options which are intended to be "incentive stock options") shall be equal to 6,487,867 shares of Common Stock.
 In the event of the exercise or termination (by reason of forfeiture, expiration, cancellation, surrender or otherwise) of any award under the Stock Incentive Plan, the number of shares of Common Stock that was subject to the award but not delivered shall again be available for awards under the Stock Incentive Plan.
-The following shares shall not be available for reissuance under the Stock Incentive Plan to satisfy tax withholding obligations; (ii) shares which are surrendered to fulfill tax obligations; and (iii) shares which are surrendered in payment of the option price per share upon the exercise of a stock option.
+The following shares shall not be available for reissuance under the Stock Incentive Plan: (i) shares which are withheld from any award or payment under the Stock Incentive Plan to satisfy tax withholding obligations; (ii) shares which are surrendered to fulfill tax obligations; and (iii) shares which are surrendered in payment of the option price per share upon the exercise of a stock option.